oferei/json-gate/README.md

 _jsonly_ validates JSON objects against a JSON schema.
 In other words, it makes sure an object conforms to the type and structure that your code expects.

-For example, a server can use it to ensure input from a client conforms to the API.
+For example, a server can use it to ensure input received from a client conforms to the API.

 The JSON schema can also help with documentation and collaboration.
 Copy it to your API document and everybody should understand exactly what is expected.

 _jsonly_ is extremely easy to use: